Parchment: Reuse

 Between the seventh and the ninth centuries, many earlier parchment manuscripts were scrubbed and scoured to be ready for rewriting, and often the earlier writing can still be read.
 These recycled parchments are known as palimpsests.
-Later, more thorough techniques of scouring the surface irretrievably lost the earlier text.

 Jewish parchment

 The way in which parchment was processed (from hide to parchment) has undergone a tremendous evolution based on time and location.
 Parchment and vellum are not the sole methods of preparing animal skins for writing.
 In the Babylonian Talmud (Bava Batra 14B), Moses is described as having written the first Torah Scroll on the unsplit cow-hide called gevil.

-Parchment is still the only medium used by traditional religious Jews for Torah scrolls or tefilin and mezuzahs, and is produced by large companies in Israel.
+Parchment is still the only medium used by traditional religious Jews for Torah scrolls or tefillin and mezuzahs, and is produced by large companies in Israel.
+This usage is Sinaitic in origin, with special designations for different types of parchment such as gevil and klaf.
 For those uses, only hides of kosher animals are permitted.
 Since there are many requirements for it being fit for the religious use, the liming is usually processed under supervision of a qualified Rabbi.